cyantis/prof_dev_tracker/README.md

 First time users ("employees") will need to create an account by supplying info such as username, password, location, and manager.
 Returning employees login via their username and password.

 Once logged in, the latest learning "events"--organization-wide--will be displayed.
-From this home page, the Employee can:
+From this home page, the employee can:

-1. Create a new class by clicking `New Class`.
-Classes require a `Class Title` and `Class Type` and have optional fields for `Playlist` and `Poses`.
+1. Visit their `Learning Profile`, which includes info about the employee, as well as their learning log.
+For employees that manage others, they will also see a list of the employees they oversee, including their learning logs.
-2. View a previous class by clicking on the class title.
+2. `Log New Learning`, which tracks the title of the learning "event", the date, the type of learning (e.g "conference attendee" or "book"), a description of the employee's learning experience, and a checkbox to indicate whether or not they have shared some of their insights with their team.
-3. End the session by clicking `Logout`.
+3. Edit their profile, which includes the ability change their personal information, update their password, and select a new location and/or manager.

-By visiting a previous class page, the Teacher can:
+4. Explore other employees' learning.

-1. `Edit` or `Delete` the class.
+Each employee can create learning "events" and edit or delete these.
+Whether creating or editing a learning "event", employees always have the opportunity to `Cancel` any additions/changes.

-2. Return to the home page (`Back to Classes`).
+Clicking `Logout` from anywhere in the app ends the employee's session.

-3. Add date-stamped notes to the class (`Add Note`).
+## For Developers

-Once a note has been added to a class, the Teacher can:
+This app is built with Ruby on Rails, but it also relies on Javascript for a number of displays.
+There are also JSON feeds for easy API harvesting on these pages:

-1. Edit the note (`Edit Note`).
+1. /employees/:id.json
-2. Delete the note (`Delete Note`).
+2. /events

-Whether creating or editing a class or note, Teachers always have the opportunity to `Cancel` any additions/changes.
+3. /events/:id.json

-Clicking `Logout` from anywhere in the app ends the Teacher's session.
+3. /locations.json

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/cyantis/yoga_class_creator.
+Bug reports and pull requests are welcome on GitHub at https://github.com/cyantis/prof_dev_tracker.

 ## License